 Heading into other areas of Tokyo are just easy using regular train lines, with areas including Shinjuku and Shibuya accessible within around 30-minutes.
 For visitors wanting to enjoy some day-trips out of Tokyo, Omiya is equally convenient with regional destinations easily accessible using different shinkansen services including Nagano only 55 to 65-minutes away.
 There are plenty of accommodation options surrounding the station, making it a great base from where to enjoy the best of Tokyo and beyond.

 The following page provides information to assist with moving to and from Omiya Station as you travel through Central Japan.
 It is not intended to provide complete information about the station or its facilities, but instead, provide some helpful information for travelers enroute to other destinations.

 Multiple train lines operate to and from Omiya – including both rapid and local services.
-For international visitors, the lines of most use and interest will be:
+For international visitors, the following Shinkansen / ‘Bullet Train’ lines will be of most interest:

 It is easy and fast to transfer between the Hokuriku Shinkansen and Joetsu Shinkansen at Omiya Station – see below for details.
 Please note, the two lines also connect at Takasaki Station.

 Running from Tokyo Station to Kanazawa Station, the Hokuriku Shinkansen stops at the following stations: